-These Snickerdoodle Bars are soft and cinnamon-y just like the cookies, but brown sugar gives them more depth and a delightfully chewy texture!
+These snickerdoodle bars are soft and cinnamon-y just like the cookies, but brown sugar gives them more depth and a delightfully chewy texture!

 It’s hard to improve upon the classic snickerdoodle recipe, with its soft, buttery cookie and irresistible cinnamon sugar coating, but this recipe transforms the cookie into a chewy dessert bar with delicious results!

-If you are fan of snickerdoodles, then these snickerdoodle bars are a must-make recipe.
-Imagine the texture of a blondie, but with a generous dusting of cinnamon sugar on top.
-Even with the sugar topping, these bars aren’t overly sweet, though—you’ll find that they have the perfect balance of sugar, spice, and buttery flavor.
+- Perfectly balanced.
+Even with the sugar topping, these bars aren’t overly sweet—you’ll find that they have the perfect balance of sugar, spice, and buttery flavor.

 What You’ll Need